AnasQiblawi/Remote-URL-Uploader-Website-NodeJS/README.md

 - Prevent downloading files that are still on uploading progress.
 - Better CSS for Files list on desktops and mobiles, Or maybe I should put everything on one page for submiting URLs and seeing all files.
+- Edit the internal progressbar to be able to work if didn't already know the full size before uploading.